John F. Wilson - DVM D.A.B.V.P.

 Kristin Donovan - DVM

 Dr. Donovan graduated from Michigan State University in May 2009 with a Doctor of Veterinary Medicine degree.
 She previously attended Oakland University and graduated with a Bachelor of Science degree in Biology in May 2004.
-Dr. Donovan has a particular interest in feline medicine, cardiology and preventative medicine.
-When not working she enjoys spending time with her husband Jim and four Snowshoe Siamese cats.
+Dr. Donovan has a particular interest in emergency medicine and soft-tissue surgery.
+When not working, she enjoys spending time with her husband and two children.